ijcheung/belly-yelp-location/README.md

 Implementation of the [Belly Mobile Location Application Coding Challenge](https://tech.bellycard.com/join/#mobile-location-application):

 Build a simple application that consumes a public location based rest service (Foursquare, Yelp, etc.) to query a list of businesses near you.
-Your application should display and sort those businesses based on distance from the device’s current location.
+Your application should display and sort those businesses based on distance from the deviceâ€™s current location.
 Use the provided [Photoshop document](https://tech.bellycard.com/challenges/iPhone-List-View.psd) when building the user interface for displaying those businesses.

 Additionally the application should use a caching mechanism to store your queried data so it can still be displayed if the device cannot access the internet.